troy-ameigh/quickstart-amazon-marketing-cloud/amc_quickstart/microservices/platform_management_service/platform_manager/reference/parameter_definitions.md

 * sqlQuery [str] = `SQL query to run when the workflow is invoked.`

+* filteredMetricsDiscriminatorColumn [str] = `If provided, rows which do not meet the minimum distinct user count requirements will have values removed and then the output will be re-aggregated with AggregationType.SUM.
+The value provided will return as the additional column name.`

+* distinctUserCountColumn [str] = `If provided, the count of distinct users considered by AMC’s privacy mechanisms will be returned.
+The value provided will return as the additional column name.`

+* filteredReasonColumn [str] = `If provided, an additional column with this name will be included in the workflow output, that will contain a description of the reason why that data was filtered out of the row for privacy reasons, and null if no data was filtered out of the row.`

 * timeWindowEnd [str] = `End Date of the report.
 E.g. today(-1) will set the end time to be 1 day back from current time.`

 * timeWindowStart [str] = `Start date of the report.
 E.g today(-15) will set the start time to be 15 days back from current time.`